ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 - [**DCP Meeting calendar**](https://calendar.google.com/calendar?cid=YnJvYWRpbnN0aXR1dGUub3JnXzNrMWxzaW4wcGI0dXRnZzhkODdwbG5oY2M4QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This is where DCP-wide meetings are scheduled, not all meetings are relevant to wranglers.
 It includes meetings that could be across multiple sites UCSC/Broad/EBI/CZI/Stanford
 - [**AIT Calendar**](https://calendar.google.com/calendar?cid=ZWJpLmFjLnVrX2luOHQzc2IwZTRlbGtoc21xaGkyaXY4cDgwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20): This calendar is where the AIT team record AIT group meetings, vacation and sick leave, work from home (WFH) days and training.

-If you can't see any of the above calendars, request access from Laura
+If you can't see any of the above calendars, request access from Oihane

 If you need to create an event (e.g., to book a meeting with someone), you can left-click on the appropriate time (It goes by 30-minute periods), fill out the event details (title names should be short and concise, if you need to explain further details you can do so in the event description), and click on “more options” if you need to invite a guest.